bullmoose20/MK-Docs/docs/komet/install/wt/wt-02-config-bad-library.md

       - default: imdb                # This is a file within the defaults folder in the Repository
       # see the wiki for how to use local files, folders, URLs, or files from git
 playlist_files:
-  - default: playlist                # This is a file within Komet's defaults folder
+  - default: playlist                # This is a file within Kometa's defaults folder
   # see the wiki for how to use local files, folders, URLs, or files from git
 ```